Construction of ergodic IDLA forests in $\mathbb{Z}^d$: Proof of Theorem

 Now, we grow the forests $\fdag{n}[N_0]$ and $T_k\fdag{n}[N_0]$ to obtain two forests $\mathfrak{F}_1$ and $\mathfrak{F}_2$.
 We obtain $\mathfrak{F}_1$ by sending the particles used to build $\fdag{n}[N_0]$, and add the additional particles from $\left(T_k\mathcal{H}_{N_0}\right) \cap {\mathcal{H}_{N_0}}^c$.
 To build $\mathfrak{F}_2$, consider the forest induced by particles used to build $\fdag{n}[N_0]$ and additional particles from $\left(T_{-k}\mathcal{H}_{N_0}\right) \cap {\mathcal{H}_{N_0}}^c$.
 Let $\mathfrak{F}$ denote this forest.
 We define $\mathfrak{F}_2$ as the translation of vector $k$ of this forest, that is $\mathfrak{F}_2 := T_k \mathfrak{F}$.
 Now, from \eqref{eqn: stab of forests}, we know that $\mathfrak{F}_1$ and $\fdag{n}[N_0]$ coincide on the strip $\mathbb{Z}_M$ (and hence on $K$) with probability greater than $1-\varepsilon$.
 The same is true for $\mathfrak{F}_2$ and $T_k\fdag{n}[N_0]$.
 Therefore, we have

 \begin{lemma} The set of sources used to build $\mathfrak{F}_1$ and $\mathfrak{F}_2$ are identical. \end{lemma}

-Now, the forest $\mathfrak{F}_1$ and $\mathfrak{F}_2$ are built using the same \textsc{idla} protocol, using the same set of sources, with i.i.d Poisson clocks over the time interval $[0,n]$.
+Now, the forest $\mathfrak{F}_1$ and $\mathfrak{F}_2$ are built according to the \textsc{idla} protocol, using the same set of sources, with i.i.d Poisson clocks over the time interval $[0,n]$.
 They therefore have same distribution, which implies that

 which concludes the proof.

 We now prove 3.
 We show that for any compacts $C_1,\ C_2$ of $\R^2$

 Fix $\varepsilon >0$ and let $C_1,\ C_2$ be two compact sets of $\R^2$.
 Let $r > 0$ be such that $C_1 \cup C_2$ is included in $\mathbb{B}(0,r-1)$.
 From Lemma \ref{lemma: subset inclusion}, we can pick $n$ large enough such that